corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Compatibility

-Requires Stellaris 3.0.4 and disables achievements.
+Requires Stellaris version 3.1.1 "Lem" and disables achievements.

 Check each of the contained mods for an explicit list of incompatibility notes.
-Generally, this mod is incompatible with other mods that change worker jobs or built-in special event jobs, districts, the Full Military Service species right, (most) society technologies, or changes to the Prosperity tradition.
+Generally, this mod is incompatible with other mods that change worker jobs or built-in special event jobs, districts, the Full Military Service species right, or (most) society technologies.

 ## Recommended Companion Mods